Ballyheigue, Ireland · Monday 14 June 2027

 Use the calculator above for your exact goal time.
 Want a prediction from your own training?
 Try the marathon time predictor.

 Half on the Head is a half marathon held in Ballyheigue, Ireland.
 It is scheduled for Monday 14 June 2027.
-The course is run on road surface with 222m of total elevation gain, reaching a maximum altitude of 144m above sea level.
+The course is run on road surface with 222m of total climbing, with its high point near 144m above sea level.
 For registration and full race details, visit the official Half on the Head website.

-With 222m of elevation gain, this is a moderately undulating course.
-The route ranges from 6m to 144m above sea level (138m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 222m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for June, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 10°C to 16°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (87%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Half on the Head is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Half on the Head is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Half on the Head against other half marathons to find the right race for your goals.